-Research confirming the fact that MSG consumed by laboratory animals causes brain lesions in the area of the hypothalamus and subsequent endocrine disorders has been replicated many times.
-Research that has claimed to find that MSG is "safe" has always been seriously flawed; and has only been produced, directly or indirectly, by the glutamate industry.
+Research confirming the fact that free glutamate consumed by laboratory animals causes brain lesions in the area of the hypothalamus and subsequent endocrine disorders, has been replicated many times.
+Research that has claimed to find that free glutamate (or MSG) is "safe" has always been seriously flawed; and has only been produced, directly or indirectly, by the glutamate industry.

 For a list of collected reports of adverse reactions caused by MSG, look here.

 2. Kenney, RA and Tidball, CS Human susceptibility to oral monosodium L-glutamate.
 Am J Clin Nutr.25:140-146,1972.

 3. Kerr, G.R., Wu-Lee, M., El-Lozy, M., McGandy, R., and Stare, F. Food-symptomatologyquestionnaires: risks of demand-bias questions and population-biased surveys.
 In: Glutamic Acid: Advances in Biochemistry and Physiology Filer, L. J., et al., Eds.
 New York: Raven Press, 1979.